boydx/get-mapped/PITCHME.md

 # Survey
 @ul
 * If you have a publication you would like to share, please complete the form on the next page.
-* The only required item is the project title & type.
-You should also provide a zip code and/or a country and state/territory.
+* The only required items are the project title & type.
+* You should also provide a *zip code* and/or a *country and state/territory*.
 * Any other info you provide will be added as content in your pin's popup.
 @ulend
 @snapend